Is Sustainable Coffee possible? Is sustainability a real challenge

 Now, doesn’t FairTrade Coffee leave a much better taste in your mouth when you know the coffee growers and roasters get a decent price, too?

-Growing Coffee in Taiwan – History, Environmental & Cultural Challenges
+Taiwan’s History, Environmental & Cultural Challenges

 Surprising to many, including PurelyCoffeeBeans, is the fact that Taiwan has a history of coffee growing.
 During colonial times, regular shipments of coffee to the Japanese market took place.
-It was only after Taiwan was restored to the Republic of China that coffee production shifted to tea production.

 These days, coffee growing in Taiwan is slowly increasing though total volumes are minuscule by comparison with formal coffee regions.
 Still, there is an upsurge in coffee growing here, and much of the mountain tea growing areas may be suitable to growing coffee, too!